nktnet1/sync-request-curl/ROADMAP.md

   code 3, matching the public error shape callers received from libcurl before protocol pre-validation was added; valid non-HTTP schemes remain rejected as unsupported protocols.
+- `v1.0.46-http-method-semantics.patch` enforces semantics that cannot be represented by a generic buffered custom-method request: CONNECT is rejected, TRACE cannot carry non-empty content, and OPTIONS content must have a non-empty `Content-Type` (with JSON and libcurl-generated multipart types accepted).
+  Empty TRACE raw bodies remain valid because they carry no content.

 Do not replace these behaviours with a response-body-only cache or move retry and redirect orchestration into the native transport; those choices are